arendsee/rmonad/README.md

 `Rmonad` offers

- * a nuanced way to handle errors
+ * nuanced error handling

- * a means to access results inside a pipeline
+ * access to the intermediate results of a pipeline

- * handling for effects -- e.g. plotting, caching -- within a pipeline
+ * effects -- e.g. plotting, caching -- within a pipeline

  * access to results preceding an error

  * tools for branching and combining pipelines

+ * a way to almost completely avoid naming things

- * a strict version of literate programming
+ * a structured approach to literate programming

 # Installation